wamdam/backy2/docs/source/backup.rst

   ``rbd diff --whole-object <new snapshot> --from-snap <old snapshot> --format=json``.
 * Benji then only backups changes as listed in the *hints file*.

 These functions could be called each day by a small script (or even multiple times a day) and will automatically keep only one snapshot and create forward-differential backups.

 ..
-NOTE:: This alone won't be enough to be safe.
-You will have to perform
+NOTE:: This alone won't be enough to be on the safe side.
+You will have to
-    additional scrubs.
+    check the validity of the backup data regularly.
 Please refer to section :ref:`scrubbing`.

 Specifying a Block Size
 -----------------------

 To perform a backup Benji splits up the image into equal sized blocks.

-..
-NOTE:: Except the last block which may vary in length.
+[1]_

 By default the block size specified in the configuration file is used.
-But the block size can be changed on the command line on a version by version basis, but be aware that this will affect deduplication and increase the space usage.
+But the block size can also be changed on the command line on a version by version basis, but be aware that this will affect deduplication and increase the space usage.